sunven/obsidian-vault/English/Begin Again.md

 So, what do I say ?

 "What can I do, Bod?
-I've lost my jo.
+I've lost my job.
 What do you suggest ?"

 "Begin again."